sdretu/elaoin-website/_drafts/2013-08-25-Configure an EQ plugin as a standard mixer equaliz.md

+---
+layout: post
-Configure an EQ plugin as a standard mixer equalizer section in Ableton Live 9
+title:  "Configure an EQ plugin as a standard mixer equalizer section in Ableton Live 9"

-August 25th, 2013 § Leave a Comment
+date:   2013-08-25 16:43:18 +0100
+tags: blog ableton coursera
+---

 I am following the Coursera class “Introduction to music production”.
 In this post, I’ll demonstrate the configuring of an EQ plugin to function like a large format mixing console EQ section, in my DAW, Ableton Live 9, as part of the fifth week assessment.